 - 1. Be a full-time student in the Radiologic Technology Program. - 2.
 Be certified in cardiopulmonary resuscitation (CPR) prior to clinical rotations in RAD 114 Clinical Education I and maintain certification throughout the program. - 3.
 Complete all prerequisite radiography courses with a minimum grade of "C." - 4.
 Have and maintain a cumulative grade point average of 2.5 or better. - 5.
 Successfully complete objectives of each phase of the clinical education component of the program prior to entering subsequent phases. - 6.
 Malpractice insurance will be obtained through the Wallace Community College Business Office upon registration for all Radiologic Technology courses. - 7.
 Substance abuse screening will be obtained through the Wallace Community College Business Office upon registration for all Radiologic Technology courses.
 All currently enrolled students will participate in the screening program as specified by the institution. - 8.
-Students must successfully complete laboratory examinations with a grade of 75 or higher in RAD 112 to be eligible to enter and continue in RAD 114 clinical rotations. - 9.
+Students must successfully complete unit laboratory examinations with a grade of 75 or higher in RAD 112 to be eligible to enter and continue in RAD 114 clinical rotations. - 9.
 Students must successfully complete all laboratory skills with a 75 or higher in RAD 113 to matriculate into RAD 124. - 10.
+Students must successfully complete unit laboratory examinations with a grade of 75 or higher in RAD 122 to be eligible to continue in RAD 124 clinical rotations. - 11.
 Students receiving an incomplete for any clinical education course must complete all coursework, including clinical hours, before the beginning of the next semester.
-Failure to complete the prescribed work and clinical hours will result in an F in the course and ineligibility to continue in the program. - 11.
-Students will refer to all course syllabi for any additional information regarding placement and continuation in clinical education.
+Failure to complete the prescribed work and clinical hours will result in an F in the course and ineligibility to continue in the program.

+12. Students will refer to all course syllabi for any additional information regarding placement and continuation in clinical education.